Amazon is soon expected to create its own digital currency, but when is the Amazon virtual currency release date?

 This isn't the first time we've heard rumours of Amazon's own digital currency.
-A job posting for Amazon's Digital and Emerging Payments division posted earlier this year hinted at Amazon's creation of a new payment method, allegedly set to roll out first in Mexico.
+Another job posting for Amazon's Digital and Emerging Payments division posted earlier this year hinted at Amazon's creation of a new payment method, allegedly set to roll out first in Mexico.

 The product would allow Amazon users to "convert their cash into digital currency" to be used for various Amazon goods and services, according to the now-removed listing.

 Indeed, a more recent job listing for a Digital Currency and Blockchain Product Lead seeks someone to "develop Amazon’s Digital Currency and Blockchain strategy and product roadmap."

 However, even if this was described as a "token" by the City AM insider, it is likely the Amazon currency will not be a cryptocurrency.